gadesign/solid_portfolio_drupal/README.md

-# Foundation Compass Template
+# Solid Portfolio

-The easiest way to get started with Foundation + Compass.
+A portfolio theme based on Foundation 5.

 ## Requirements